hexhowells/Quickstart/README.md

 This will create a new template page and open it in your default editor to be customised.

-Now we can view the page using
+Now you can view the page using
 ```bash
 quickstart <tool-name>
 ```

-We can edit an existing quickstart page with
+You can edit an existing quickstart page with

 ```bash
 quickstart edit <tool-name>